abstractinfrastructure/k8s-intro-tutorials/core/README.md

 # Exploring the Core

 This tutorial covers the  fundamental building blocks that make up Kubernetes.
-Understanding what these components are and how they are used is crucial to learning how to use the higher level objects and resources.
+Understanding what these components are and how they are used is crucial to learning how to use the more powerful higher level objects and resources.

 # Index
 * [Namespaces](#namespaces)